 The Research & Evaluation Network's primary mission is to ensure a spirit of inquiry among NAGC members by informing the membership about research needs and methodologies and by encouraging and supporting them in their research efforts.
 Further, the mission is to develop and promote forums for coordinating research and disseminating it to educators and policy-makers that can make the important difference for all gifted children.
 Specifically, the Network undertakes activities that will:

-If you interested in serving on one of the following committees, please contact the chair.
+If you interested in serving on the Graduate Student Committee, please contact the chair.

 - Must be a current member of NAGC R&E Network

 - Dissertation defended during 2015 or 2016 calendar years

 Submissions for competition are accepted until 12:00 a.m.
 EST on February 15, 2017.

 Potential reviewers are needed!
 If you have held a Ph.D. for three or more years and you would like to volunteer to review submissions to the dissertation competition, please review the specific reviewer guidelines here.
 Then complete the checklist for reviewers.

 If you have any questions about participating in the Dissertation Award competition or about being a reviewer for this event, please contact Dr. Christine Weber.

 Title: What Works with Secondary Gifted Learners: A Qualitative Case Study of the Curriculum and Instructional Approaches of the North Carolina Governor's School